elb5465/Janssen_AIBT/README.md

 ## How to Install the Android App

-- Go to a browser on the phone and locate the '.apk' file using the link above or its alternative location.
+1. Go to a browser on the phone and locate the '.apk' file using the link above, or any other platform you may have saved it to.
-- Download the '.apk' file onto the phone.
+2. Download the '.apk' file onto the phone.
-- You will be prompted to install the app, continue to do so.
+3. You will be prompted to install the app, continue to do so.

 ### Trouble-Shooting: